 BGCI’s global network has greater collective reach than any single organisation in the world, presenting the opportunity to reach hundreds of millions of people.
 The potential multiplier effect of participating citizens is enormous.
 If each visitor changed just one behaviour, collectively, this would have a game-changing impact on global climate efforts.

 BGCI Technical Report

-The data from the sustainability survey was used to produce a new BGCI Technical Report on the role of botanic gardens in practising and promoting environmental sustainability.
-It includes over 40 case studies encompassing water management, energy consumption, carbon offsetting, waste, recycling and composting and sustainable food.
+As a first stage in this project, we produced a new Technical Report on the role of botanic gardens in practising and promoting environmental sustainability.
+This report is based on a global survey of botanic gardens and includes over 40 case studies encompassing water management, energy consumption, carbon offsetting, waste, recycling and composting and sustainable food.

-We are currently reaching out to botanic garden partners who are interested in being involved in the challenge.
-The first phase will involve a small number of gardens trialling a series of challenges.
-Phase two will involve launching the challenge more widely and inviting botanic garden members to commit to adopting one or more challenges.
+We are currently reaching out to botanic garden partners who are interested in being involved in the challenge and the wider consortium.
 If your garden is interested in hearing more about the challenge and opportunities for involvement, please contact Helen Miller.

 Submit a case study

 We are still collecting case studies of best practice sustainability examples in gardens – these will be used to help scale up of our project.
 We are looking for case studies in the following areas: